opinion

 Encryption: PCI-compliant encryption is essential.
 It prevents data and information from being stolen during the transfer between the issuing bank and acquiring bank, encrypting cardholder data that passes through open, public networks and confirming POS encrypts this data.
 Ensure peer-to-peer encryption.
 Make sure your wireless router uses encryption.

-Antivirus Software: Install antivirus software, be sure to update it with the latest versions and regularly use the virus scan option.
+Antivirus Software: Install antivirus software, be sure to update it with the latest versions and regularly run a virus scan.
 Set up a monthly checklist/process where you download or patch your software, so you know you are up to date.
-Otherwise, potential vulnerabilities will not be patched.
+Otherwise, new vulnerabilities will not be patched.

 Secure Systems: Implement a security checklist that employees must follow to protect data and ensure the security of systems and applications.
 This checklist should address any vulnerabilities and keep all your software up to date, including firewalls, apps and POS.
 Test security processes and systems frequently to make sure they are still working and improve where needed.
 Regularly check PIN entry devices and PCs to ensure no one has installed rogue software or “skimming” devices.

-Security Policy: Develop clear information security policies in order to implement the guidelines and prove and track compliance.
+Develop clear information security policies in order to implement the above guidelines, and to prove and track compliance.
 Policies and procedures should identify how standards are maintained so that auditors can verify your compliance.
 Teach your employees about security and your policies.

 Jonathan Corona has two decades of experience in the electronic payments processing industry.
 As chief operating officer of MobiusPay, Corona is primarily responsible for day-to-day operations as well as reviewing and advising merchants on a multitude of compliance standards mandated by the card associations, including, but not limited to, maintaining a working knowledge of BRAM guidelines and chargeback compliance rules defined in both Visa and Mastercard operating regulations.